calatre/mlops-pipeline/frontend/README.md

 This is intended to be a simple entry point for the full pipeline demo.

 This ends up inside a docker container.
+The deployment process includes intelligent Docker daemon readiness checking with dynamic waiting and retry logic, ensuring reliable container builds across different EC2 instance types and startup conditions.

 ## 📃 Features